sandialabs/slycat/features/steps/README.md

 ## Synopsis

-The goal of this repo is to contain the **project notes** for Sandia national labs work.
+The goal of this repo is to contain the **project tests** for Sandia national labs slycat work.

 ## Code Example